Guest writer and activist, Olivia Rosane, share her views on the complexity of activism and Martin Luther King's legacy in today’s world.

 Anyone who has directly experienced discrimination due to race, gender, class, or sexuality doesn’t need to be told that those prejudices are alive and well, of course.
 For those with the privilege to live without this daily knowledge, the best thing to do is to look to groups who are fighting for justice now, like The Movement For Black Lives, and actively listen to their insights and demands.

 In his 1963 letter from Birmingham Jail, King wrote, ‘For years now I have heard the word "Wait!"
 It rings in the ear of every Negro with piercing familiarity.
 This "Wait" has almost always meant "Never."’
-For me, the best way to honour King’s legacy is to look and listen for anyone crying, ‘Wait,’ and take to the streets alongside whomever they are trying to slow down.
+For me, the best way to honor King’s legacy is to look and listen for anyone crying, ‘Wait,’ and take to the streets alongside whomever they are trying to slow down.